victorpaulillo/rf-agendor/README.md

 # 4. Create the BigQuery schema
-Create 'rf' schema on biguery (Needs to be on the same region as the storage bucket) E adicionar o role no IAM "BigQuery Data Editor" e "BigQuery Job User" para a conta de serviço da VM criada
+Create 'rf' schema on biguery (Needs to be on the same region as the storage bucket) E adicionar o role no IAM "BigQuery Data Editor", "BigQuery Job User" e "Usuário de sessão de leitura do BigQuery" para a conta de serviço da VM criada

 # 5. Adicione as credenciais do Cloud SQL no Google Secret Manager